adhdtech/DRP/README.md

 * Reduce barriers between resources and consumers
 * Minimize infrastructure component requirements
 * Reduce complexity involved in implementing HA
+* Provide mechanism for resource discovery and structure traversal

 ## Components
 **Registries** - Track and distribute state of providers and their resources<br>